actions-marketplace-validations/yurakurets_action-release-debugapk/README.md

 ![screenshot](screenshot.png)

-🕷 Build and release debug APK from your Android project
+🕷 Build and release APK from your Android project

 ## Warning ⚠
 Add a target branch (eg. master) to build the APK to prevent infinite loop (releasing the APK on the release tag will trigger a rerun of the action).